kodyl/stilr/README.md

 }
 ```

-In case you were wondering: Yes, this would would be ideal place to add something like autoprefixer, minification etc.
+In case you were wondering: Yes, this would would be an ideal place to add something like autoprefixer, minification etc.

 ## Duplicate Style Elimation